Georgia Power service shutoffs to resume mid-July

 Social and business restrictions have eased in recent weeks per orders from the governor, who is keen to jumpstart the state’s struggling economy in the face of billions of dollars in lost tax revenues since March.

 The shutoff resumption follows Georgia Power’s decision last week to reduce fuel rates by about 17% over the next two years, saving customers $5.32 on their average monthly bills.
+Additionally, a special interim reduction on fuel rates this summer will lower the typical customer’s bill by $10.26 per month through September.
 The PSC-approved decision resulted from lower prices driven by increased natural gas supply.

-Georgia Power, which is the state’s largest energy provider, previously gained PSC approval for a rate increase last December that will raise the average residential customer’s bill by $168 per year.
+Georgia Power, which is the state’s largest energy provider, previously gained PSC approval last December to raise its basic service fee for residential customer from $10 to $14 a month through 2022.